 Finally, Body Psychotherapy promotes healing EXPERIENCES, which aim to address and involve all dimensions of the patients.
 For this reason, although as in any other form of therapy there is no discount for the pain – it can be very creative, activating, joyful and extremely poetic.

-Descartes’ Error is the title of a fundamental book written in 1994 by the neurologist Antanio Damasio.
-The book is one of the first and most significant contribution to the process of reflecting and overcoming the mind/body dualism.
+Descartes’ Error is the title of a fundamental book written in 1994 by the neurologist Antonio Damasio.
+The book is one of the first and most significant contributions to the process of reflecting and overcoming the mind/body dualism.

 © Valentina Iadeluca, February 2022